 If your application is hosted in ASP.NET or another fully supported framework, the .NET Framework agent will automatically instrument your application after install.
 If your app is not automatically instrumented, or if you wish to add instrumentation, you would use custom instrumentation.

 The .NET Framework agent does not directly monitor datastore processes.
 Also, by default the .NET SQL parameter capture in a query trace does not list parameters for a parameterized query or a stored procedure.
 Collection of the SQL query parameters can be enabled in the agent configuration.

-The agent includes default instrumentation for these frameworks and features:
+The agent automatically instruments these frameworks and features: